t2trg/2017-03-ocf/README.md

 # 2017-03-ocf
-Joint meeting with OCF in Amsterdam
+T2TRG work meeting and a joint meeting with OCF in Amsterdam

 # Where